Updated Mar 01, 2026

 How can peer collaboration strengthen feedback?

-Structured peer review broadens the range of insights trainees receive and builds capability to evaluate practice.
-Regular, facilitated peer‑assessment sessions—framed around criteria and exemplars—encourage constructive critique and shared responsibility, and prepare trainees for the dialogic feedback they will later give pupils.
+Structured peer review (see peer review feedback) broadens the range of insights trainees receive and builds their ability to evaluate practice.
+Regular, facilitated peer‑assessment sessions, framed around criteria and exemplars, encourage constructive critique and shared responsibility.
+They also prepare trainees for the dialogic feedback they will later give pupils.

 How does teacher behaviour shape feedback uptake?